UnitCareLtd/id-wallet/README.md

 Note: This will stop all running containers not just this one

-# Kairos Identity Token™
+# UnitCare Identity Token™

-#### Kairos Identity Token™ and Distribution
+#### UnitCare Identity Token™ and Distribution

-Powered by face biometrics and blockchain technology, Kairos plans to create a method of identity verification which allows the user to remain anonymous— because we believe to validate a transaction, businesses only need to know that you are you.
+Powered by face biometrics and blockchain technology, UnitCare plans to create a method of identity verification which allows the user to remain anonymous— because we believe to validate a transaction, businesses only need to know that you are you.

-The Kairos Identity (ID) Token™ is the specially designed digital asset of this system, and enables users to reduce the risk of face recognition specific identity theft and increase privacy during secure transactions.
+The UnitCare Identity (ID) Token™ is the specially designed digital asset of this system, and enables users to reduce the risk of face recognition specific identity theft and increase privacy during secure transactions.
 [For example: Trading crypto assets]

 ## Getting Started